chenyx113/ONE/tools/onnx-subgraph/Readme.md

         "max_subgraphs": 5
     }
  }
- |

-### Parse the onnx model
+## Parse the onnx model
-    1. edit the config.json as your needs
-       -> NPU_supported_ops mean operators that can be supported by NPU -> CPU_supported_ops mean operators that can be supported by CPU -> In case of operators supported by both CPU and NPU, we can describ the performance data at "performance_data" -> "max_subgraph_size": can set the max size of subgraph, it works only if NPU_supported_ops is NULL

-    2. ./onnx-subgraph --onnx=test.onnx
+     ./onnx-subgraph --onnx=resnet-test.onnx
-       after parse done, subgraphs_ios.txt will be generated
+       after parsing done, subgraphs_ios.txt will be generated at current path

- ### Split the onnx model to subgraphs
+## Split the onnx model to subgraphs
     1. edit the config path and model file path at extract_onnx.py

     2. python extract_onnx.py, after extraction done, the subgraphs will be saved at './subgraphs'